ballerfuturistic/sfmnauts/general/portception.md

 * Rigging may or may not be included, if it is, it's usually the original unmodified bones and weighting
 * Original textures and material names are usually maintained
-* Still subject to any errors caused by the import tools, most users won't fix them before uploading
+* Still subject to any errors caused by the import tools, many users won't fix them before uploading
-  * Usually safe from any added errors caused by inexperienced users, due to very little modification from initial imports
+  * Usually safe from any additional damage caused by user error, due to very little modification from the base imports

 **Second Life:**